Gallery4allarts

 regions artists.
 They utilise the medium in diverse ways; whether

-“ figurative” or “abstract”, “naive” or “conceptual”, each artist
+“ figurative” or “abstract”, “naive” or “conceptual”,

 approaches their subject with diligent attention to their particular